Poll: Americans want compromise, but have no confidence Congress will work together

 Loading...

-Stacey Boushelle, a 50-year-old independent and former Republican from Defiance, Mo., said people can't become closed off if they disagree.
+Stacey Boushelle, a 50-year-old independent and former Republican from Defiance, Missouri, said people can't become closed off if they disagree.

 "You have to understand where everybody is coming from," said Boushelle, who said she considered herself a Republican and voted that way up until the 2016 election, but hasn't since former President Trump ran.
 "You are a product of your environment.
 You have to meet them where they are.
 Otherwise, you just alienate them, and its a hard division, as opposed to trying to reach some and trying to bring them back."